-Ehlers Danlos Syndromes are a set of 13 genetic connective tissue disorders, all of which may cause joint hypermobility, skin hyperflexibility, and tissue fragility.
-The most common type of Ehlers Danlos is Hypermobile Ehlers Danlos Syndrome, with cases being as common as 1 in 3,100.
+Ehlers Danlos Syndromes are a set of 13 genetic connective tissue disorders, which may cause joint hypermobility, skin hyperflexibility, and tissue fragility.
+The most common type of Ehlers-Danlos is Hypermobile Ehlers-Danlos Syndrome, with cases being as common as 1 in 3,100.

 - Chronic Widespread Joint and Muscular Pain

 Around 80% of Ehlers-Danlos patients are assigned female at birth.
 Intriguingly, a recent study found that 61% of youth with Ehlers-Danlos syndrome identify as transgender or nonbinary or identify as living with gender dysphoria.

 Hear From a Parent and Child with hEDS:

 - Your Health Unlocked Episode 21: A Generational Story of Living with Ehlers-Danlos Syndrome is an intrafamily podcast episode highlighting the challenges of living with hEDS.
 The story is also a testament to how devastating it can be when you are not listened to, gaslit, and put on the sidelines by medical providers while managing a chronic illness.

 Migraines are a type of headache characterized by frequent moderate to severe periods of throbbing or sharp pain on one or both sides of the head.
 The activation of the nerves within the wall of the brain and around the spinal cord causes them.
 They can be worsened by movement and can cause light and sound sensitivity.
 They frequently present with an “aura” or a change to vision following or during an attack.

 The symptoms, length, and severity of migraine can vary from person to person.
 Here are the most common symptoms according to the NIH: